tldr-pages/tldr/pages/linux/taskset.md

 > Get or set a process' CPU affinity or start a new process with a defined CPU affinity.

-- Get a running process's CPU affinity by PID:
+- Get a running process' CPU affinity by PID:

 `taskset --pid --cpu-list {{pid}}`